top of page

 Annabeth Perry

 Annabeth is a fourth year student in her BA Honours in Psychology with a concentration in Developmental, minor in disability studies, and a stream in mental health and wellbeing.
-In Dr. Maria Rogers lab, she is researching parent support for learning and family school relationship in relation to chronic absenteeism from school in ADHD symptomatology children ages 9 to 14.
+In Dr. Maria Rogers lab, she researched parent support for learning and family school relationship in relation to chronic absenteeism from school in ADHD symptomatology children ages 9 to 14.

 Danika.png